 Skip to Content

-Don’t Forget These 10 Essentials for Hiking
+Don’t Forget These 10 Essentials on Your Next Day Hike

 Hiking is basically walking in the woods — putting one foot in front of the other while enjoying the beautiful scenery.
-Just about anyone can do it, and you don’t need a lot of gear to get started.

 Tara is hiking in the Vermont woods.